faviasono/cookiecutter-data-science/README.md

 ├── LICENSE
 ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
+├── .azureml
+│      └── config.json <- Add AzureML workspace information
 │
 ├── data
-│   ├── external       <- Data from third party sources.
 │   ├── interim        <- Intermediate data that has been transformed.
 │   ├── processed      <- The final, canonical data sets for modeling.
-│   └── raw            <- The original, immutable data dump: Use .CSV/txt format to map names to files in Cloud storage.
+│   └── raw            <- The original, immutable data dump: Use .CSV/txt format to map │        │                 names to files in Cloud storage.
-│        │
 │        └── README.md <- Describe data you will use in your project.
 │
 ├── docs               <- A default Sphinx project; see sphinx-doc.org for details